Caregiverʼs Guide to Medications and Aging

 Consumer and caregiver responsibilities center on effective communication with the health care team.
 This includes presenting actual or potential medication-related problems in a timely manner to health care professionals, and participating in resolution of the problems.
 Before this can happen, consumers and caregivers must be able to recognize the possible signs and symptoms of a medication-related problem.
 For older adults, any symptom should be considered a medication-related problem until proved otherwise.
 When symptoms interfere with daily functioning and when the time sequence of the symptom indicates that it was caused by a medication, then a health care professional should be informed immediately.

-NCPIE is a coalition of over 130 organizations com-mitted to safer, more effective medicine use through better communication.
-NCPIE’s information is de-signed to help consumers make sound decisions about the use of medicines.
+A coalition of over 130 organizations committed to safer, more effective medicine use through better communication and consumer education.

-The Center is dedicated to improving drug therapy for aging adults through programs and publications in-cluding a series called the ElderCare Brochures, in-tended to address the complexities of medications and multiple disease states.
+Creates programs and publications including a series called the ElderCare Brochures, intended to address the complexities of medications and multiple disease states.

-This fact sheet was prepared for the National Center on Caregiving at Family Caregiver Alliance by Kathleen A. Cameron, R.Ph., M.P.H., Executive Director, American Society of Consultant Pharmacists, and reviewed by Ron Finley, R.Ph., Department of Clinical Pharmacy, University of California, San Francisco, School of Pharmacy.
-Funded by the Archstone Foundation. © 2004 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance and written primarily by Kathleen A. Cameron, R.Ph., M.P.H., Executive Director, American Society of Consultant Pharmacists, and reviewed by Ron Finley, R.Ph., Department of Clinical Pharmacy, University of California, San Francisco, School of Pharmacy. © 2004 Family Caregiver Alliance.
+Updated 2017.
 All rights reserved.